I Want To...

 I Want to...

-Psychiatry Newsletter - You'll Get No Kick From Cocaine
+Archives - You'll Get No Kick from Cocaine

 What if there were a safe and lasting way to block the high that users get from cocaine, no matter what form—injected, snorted, or even the potent inhaled drug called crack?

-Led by Maxine Stitzer, Ph.D., and Andrew Tompkins, M.D., with the Behavioral Pharmacology Research Unit, the Hopkins team is one of six nationally to conduct phase II trials of the TA-CD vaccine.
-Ideally, the vaccinations will prompt subjects’ immune systems to create useful antibodies—those able to pick off cocaine molecules before they cross the blood-brain barrier to stimulate dopamine-based reward circuits in the brain.
+Led by Maxine Stitzer and Andrew Tompkins, with the Behavioral Pharmacology Research Unit, the team is one of six nationally to conduct phase II trials of the TA-CD vaccine.
+Ideally, the vaccinations will jog subjects’ immune systems to create useful antibodies—those able to pick off cocaine molecules before they cross the blood-brain barrier to stimulate dopamine-based reward circuits in the brain.

-The upcoming studies follow a decade of animal research and then a sentinel inpatient vaccine study of cocaine-users.
+The studies follow a decade of animal research and then a sentinel inpatient vaccine study of cocaine users.
 “Even before it appeared in a journal last fall, the results of that inpatient trial caused a stir in the research community,” says Stitzer.
-“It was the first time that a treatment substantially reduced the subjective effects of cocaine.
+“It was the first time a treatment substantially reduced the subjective effects of cocaine.
 After literally years of seeing negative trials, this would be hard to overlook.

 “That said,” she adds, “we know there are still challenges.”
 The anti-cocaine antibody levels, for example, fade within a year, making booster shots necessary.
 In a larger outpatient study, just half of fully inoculated people produced enough antibodies to dull cocaine’s effects.
 Still, Tompkins points out, the possibility of helping even that many motivated cocaine users is highly significant for a life-sinking illness that affects millions.